 BSc Animal Science (Pet Behaviour and Welfare) and Animal Management (Pet Behaviour and Welfare) – ABTC recognised courses for the roles of animal trainer, animal training instructor, animal behaviour technician and clinical animal behaviour.

 Our Pet Behaviour and Welfare modules are available as online courses for you to top up your education.
 You can complete individual modules or purchase all four as a package.
 The ABTC recognises these modules are meeting some of the knowledge and understanding required for the roles of animal trainer, animal training instructor, animal behaviour technician and clinical animal behaviour.
-On successful completion of the end of module assessments, you will receive a certificate of completion from Writtle University College which can be used as part of the ABTC APEL process.
+On successful completion of the end of module assessments, you will receive a certificate of completion from ARU Writtle which can be used as part of the ABTC APEL process.

 The four modules available are: